SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 As with other protocol member declarations, these property declarations declare only the getter and setter requirements for types that conform to the protocol.
-As a result, you don't implement the getter or setter directly in the protocol in which it is declared.
+As a result, you don't implement the getter or setter directly in the protocol in which it's declared.

 The getter and setter requirements can be satisfied by a conforming type in a variety of ways.
 If a property declaration includes both the ``get`` and ``set`` keywords,